Signs and Symptoms of Inhalant Abuse

 The cable television show Intervention featured a young woman who inhaled the contents of ten computer-cleaner compressed air cans each day.
 She lived an existence completely removed from reality.
 According to this show, one-third of all inhalant deaths come from first-time uses.

-Rehab is Needed if a Person Can't Quit
+Rehab Is Needed If a Person Can’t Quit

 Find out how this program can help you or someone you care about get back on a sober path in life.
-Learn all about this effective, successful program by calling 1-800-775-8750 today.

 See also the Effects of Inhalant Abuse